-Our primary source of liquidity is cash on hand and cash flow from operations.
+Our primary sources of liquidity are cash on hand and cash equivalents, cash flow from operations, and short-term investments.
 We also have access to additional liquidity, if needed, through borrowings under our \$125.0 million second amended and restated credit agreement.
-There were no borrowings under this agreement at July 30, 2016.
+There were no borrowings under this agreement during the thirty-nine weeks ended October 29, 2016.
+There was no debt outstanding as of October 29, 2016.
 Historically, our primary cash needs have been for merchandise inventories; payroll; store rent; capital expenditures associated with operational equipment, buildings, information technology, and opening new stores; share repurchases; and debt repayments.
 The most significant components of our working capital are cash and cash equivalents, short-term investments, merchandise inventories, accounts receivable, accounts payable, and other current liabilities.

-We believe that cash flows from operating activities and the availability of borrowings under our second amended and restated credit agreement or other financing arrangements will be sufficient to meet working capital requirements, anticipated capital expenditures, share repurchases, and debt payments for the foreseeable future.
+We believe that cash on hand and cash equivalents, cash flows from operating activities, short-term investments, and the availability of borrowings under our second amended and restated credit agreement or other financing arrangements will be sufficient to meet working capital requirements, anticipated capital expenditures, share repurchases, and debt payments for the foreseeable future.